-The Marriage and Family Therapy Certificate (MFT) program is designed to meet the needs of individuals who desire specialized training in marriage and family therapy and possess at least a Master's degree in counseling or a related field.
+Description: The Marriage and Family Counseling Certificate (MFC) program is designed to meet the needs of individuals who desire specialized training in marriage and family therapy and possess at least a Master's degree in counseling or a related field.

-The MFT Certificate will appeal to licensed clinical social workers, mental health counselors, psychologists, and advanced registered nurse practitioners desiring dual licensure as marital and family therapists.
+The MFC Certificate will appeal to licensed clinical social workers, mental health counselors, psychologists, and advanced registered nurse practitioners desiring dual licensure as marital and family therapists.
 The curriculum provides the family counseling training that guidance counselors need to deal most effectively with the family issues of their students and their parents and siblings.
-The MFT certificate allows those with graduate degrees in other disciplines, such as Pastoral Counseling and Human Resources, to specialize in an area of interest to them.
+The MFC allows those with graduate degrees in other disciplines, such as Pastoral Counseling and Human Resources, to specialize in an area of interest to them.
 Counselors with family therapy training are increasingly needed in the areas of juvenile justice, early childhood development, pastoral care, and employee assistance.

-The Graduate Certificate in Marriage and Family Therapy consists of six marriage and family therapy specialization courses, including one field placement in a marriage and family therapy setting.
+The Marriage and Family Counseling Certificate consists of six marriage and family therapy specialization courses, including one field placement in a marriage and family therapy setting.